 South Bank has some of the best restaurants and bars in London, from the finest foodie establishments to rooftops bars with amazing views across the London skyline.

-The Mondrian at Sea Containers is one of London’s finest hotels.
+The Mondrian is one of London’s finest hotels.
 And the Rumpus Room, on the twelfth floor, is their luxurious rooftop bar.
 It’s the kind of place where a Champagne cocktail is the only fitting choice to sip on while enjoying the ambience and admiring the spectacular view along the River Thames.

 In the summer, another rooftop venue we love is the secret garden on the top of the Queen Elizabeth Hall.
 It always has a slightly more relaxed air than other parts of Southbank and can be a lovely summer escape where you can sit out and enjoy a drink or two in the sunshine (we can but dream at this time of year…).